Tell el-Ajjul: Late Bronze

+The settlement of Tell es-Sanam was established further downstream of the Wadi Ghazzah; archaeologists Joanna Clarke and Louise Steel suggest that it may have been intended as a replacement to Tell el-Ajjul as the wadi silted up.

 Treaty of Tell Ajul (1229)

 The Sixth Crusade came to an end with the so-called Treaty of Jaffa and Tell Ajul.
 These were in fact two different treaties, the first being the one signed at Tell Ajul by the competing Ayyubid rulers of Egypt, Syria and various smaller principalities.
 This treaty settled their territorial disputes and left Sultan Al-Kamil of Egypt in a very powerful position.
 The follow-up treaty was signed at Jaffa by Al-Kamil and the leader of the Sixth Crusade, Emperor Frederick II, thus removing the threat posed to Al-Kamil by the European armies.

 Identification

-Ajjul has been and remains one of the proposed sites for Sharuhen and for Beth Eglaim mentioned in Eusebius's Onomasticon, in contrast with Petrie's initial identification with ancient Gaza.
+Ajjul is one of the proposed sites for Sharuhen and for Beth Eglaim mentioned in Eusebius's Onomasticon, in contrast with Petrie's initial identification with ancient Gaza.
 Eusebius placed Beth Eglaim at eight Roman miles from Gaza.
 The name is absent from the Bible, and is given by Eusebius in Greek as Bethaglaim.

-In the 1970s, the archaeologist Aharon Kempinski proposed identifying Tall al-Ajjul with Sharuhen, the last stronghold of the Hyksos c.
+In the 1970s, the archaeologist Aharon Kempinski proposed identifying Tell el-Ajjul with Sharuhen, the last stronghold of the Hyksos c.
 1550 BCE.